VictoriaStetskevych/projects/01_layoffs_alex_the_analyst/README.md

 - Remove duplicates
 - Standardize the data
 - Populate the null or blank cells.
-- Delete unusual data with nulls that we couldn't populate.
+- Delete data with nulls that we couldn't populate.

 # PROCESS